danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

         - how do you set the background color?
         - how does the ellipse rotate?
         - how can you make the ellipse fade out and rotate to the next position?
-        - how can you position the static yellow lines, as well as the moving ellipses?
+        - how can you position the static yellow lines, as well as the moving ellipses in a single sketch?
 2. **Experimentation**
     - Try to change some of the parameters e.g. `background()`, `framerate()`, the variables inside `drawElements()`
     - There are some new functions used, can you check these out in the `p5.js` reference? (e.g. `push()`, `pop()`, `translate()`, `rotate()`)